Statistics say that around 6.3% of the 3.8 billion smartphone users today suffer from cell phone addiction.

 Later in this post, we’ll look at ways you can minimize your cell phone addiction without having to ditch your smartphones altogether.
 But first…

-Are We Becoming Addicted To Our Smartphones?
+Are We Becoming Addicted to Our Smartphones?

 Studies already show that light from screens interferes with melatonin production and decreases sleep quality.
-When “fear of missing out” keeps teenagers checking their phones before bed and during the night, it’s bound to have adverse effects on their health.
+When the “fear of missing out” keeps teenagers checking their phones before bed and during the night, it’s bound to affect their health adversely.

 For developing brains and bodies, this is particularly worrisome.